for Financial Year 2020-2021

-Pursuant to the Companies (Cost Records and Audit) Rules 2014 dated 31 December 2014the Company was neither required to maintain cost records relating to Electricity Industry(Windmills) for the Financial Year 2016-17 in Form (CRA-1) nor was it required to get therecords audited.
+Pursuant to the Companies (Cost Records and Audit) Rules 2014 dated 31 December 2014the Company was not required to audit cost records relating to Electricity Industry(Windmills) for the Financial Year 2020-2021.

 c.
 Secretarial Auditors:

-8. EXPLANATION OR COMMENTS OF STATUTORY AUDITORS AND SECRETARIALAUDITORS:
+8. EXPLANATION OR COMMENTS OF STATUTORY AUDITORS AND SECRETARIAL AUDITORS:

-Pursuant to the provisions of Section 134 of the Companies Act 2013 read with Rule 8(2) of the Companies (Accounts) Rules 2014 the particulars of all contracts orarrangements entered into by the Company with Related Parties have been done at arm'slength and are in the ordinary course of business.
+Pursuant to the provisions of Section 134 of the Companies Act 2013 read with Rule 8(2) of the Companies (Accounts) Rules 2014 the particulars of all contracts orarrangements entered into by the Company with related parties have been done at arm'slength and are in the ordinary course of business.
 Hence no particulars are beingprovided in Form AOC - 2.
-Related Party disclosures as per the Accounting Standard 18 havebeen provided in Note 33 to the Financial Statements.
+Related party disclosures as per the Indian Accounting Standard24 (IND AS 24) have been provided in Note No. 44 to the Financial Statements.

 Discussion on state of Company's affairs has been covered in the Management Discussionand Analysis Report.

-Particulars of the amounts proposed to be carried to reserves have been covered as partof the financial performance of the Company.
+The particulars of the amounts proposed to be carried to reserves have been covered aspart of the financial performance of the Company.

-13. MATERIAL CHANGES AND COMMITMENTS BETWEEN THE DATE OF THE BALANCE SHEET AND THE DATEOF REPORT:
+13. MATERIAL CHANGES AND COMMITMENTS BETWEEN THE DATE OF BALANCE SHEET AND THE DATE OFREPORT: